-Running parallel to the Coldry focused activity with NLC, the consolidated entity held discussions and performed raw material testing with India's National Mineral Development Corporation ('NMDC') in relation to Matmor development and successfully concluded an initial benchmarking program on several iron ore samples provided by NMDC.
+Running parallel to the Coldry focused activity with NLC, the consolidated entity held discussions and performed raw material testing with NMDC in relation to Matmor development and successfully concluded an initial benchmarking program on several iron ore samples provided by NMDC.
 Lignite from Neyveli was used as the reductant.
 The tests confirmed the ores were suitable for reduction to metallic iron by the Matmor process.